 Consulting a contractor and/or a great architect can also help you scope out your project and ballpark the cost of renovations before you make an offer.

 If you live in a co-op, you'll probably want to get your building’s board approval before making any moves.
 Not only will this save you countless headaches down the road, but they can also tell you whether another neighbor has done the same thing—and they can end up becoming a valuable resource for advice.

-Make a good offer
+Make a Good Offer

 Working out a deal with a neighbor can be stressful, even if you're on good terms.
-You should be fully aware of what similar apartments in your neighboorhood go for and how much you can afford going into the transaction.
+You should be fully aware of what similar apartments in your neighboorhood go for and how much you can afford to go into the transaction.
 But McGrath stresses that this may be a time when hardball negotiation tactics just aren't worth it.

 "It's important not to be too aggressive with the negotiation," he says.
 "Combined units usually get a valuation boost.
 If your apartment is worth $500,000 and so is your neighbor's, the combined unit might be worth $1,100,000, so to get caught up about $10,000 is foolish."

-Pay for those renovations
+Pay for Those Renovations

 When you formulated your offer price, you probably considered the cost of tearing down a wall and creating one large space from the two smaller units.
 Now, it's time to pay for it.
 First, you'll want to hire an architect who is familiar with the type of work required.
 Don't go for the cheapest bid—it's worth it to spend more, especially if combining the spaces will take a little bit of creativity.